zalando/postgres-operator/docs/reference/operator_parameters.md

   `standby`.

 ## Kubernetes resources

+Parameters to configure cluster-related Kubernetes objects created by the operator, as well as some timeouts associated with them.
+In a CRD-based configuration they are grouped under the `kubernetes` key.

 * **pod_service_account_name**
   service account used by Patroni running on individual Pods to communicate with the operator.
 Required even if native Kubernetes support in Patroni is